jay-ithiel/space_invaders/docs/README.md

 This app will will consist of a single screen with the game board, game controls and nav links to the Github and 'About' modal.
 Game controls will include Start, Pause, and Reset buttons.

 ![wireframes](wireframes/space-invaders.png)

+### Architecture & Technologies

+This project will be implemented with the following technologies:

+- Vanilla Javascript and jQuery
+- Webpack

+There will be six scripts involved in this project:

+'board.js': this script will handle the logic for creating and updating the 'space-invaders' elements and rendering them to the DOM.

+'game.js': this script will handle the behind the scenes game logic.
+Player score, remaining lives, etc. The game will have four states:
+- Welcome screen
+- Play screen
+- Pause (The pause screen will be 'pushed' on top of the current screen)
+- Lose screen

+'moving_object.js': this script will hold the base logic of a moving object.
+All moving objects(ships, bullets) will inherit from this class.

+'ship.js': this script is the blueprint of all ships, both human players and computer 'space-invaders'.
+A ship object will hold a 'type' (Defender(user), Grunt, Soldier, Invader and UFO).

+'bullet.js': this simple script will hold all information about the bullet.

+'shield.js': this script will hold the information of the shields the user may hide behind, as well as the logic for taking damage from each bullet, both player and computer bullets.

+### Implementation Timeline

+**Day 1**: Setup all of the essential Node modules.
+Create 'webpack.config.js' and 'package.json'.
+Write an entry file, and bare bones of the scripts written above.
+Create the welcome, pause, restart and lose states.
+Goals for the day:

+- [ ] Create all of the essential states.
+- [ ] Create and render the shields and user ship on the canvas

+**Day 2**: Create the bullet class and connect it to the ship class, allowing ships to fire at will.
+Add key listeners to the defender ship, allowing the user to move the ship sideways and fire bullets at the enemy.
+Goals for the day:

+- [ ] Create and render bullets
+- [ ] Allow ships to fire bullets
+- [ ] Add logic to handle deterioration of shields on impact with a bullet.
+- [ ] Add key listeners for 'defender' ship so users may control the movement.

+**Day 3**: Build the logic for enemy ships, having them fire at random, reversing the x-axis direction when the enemy ships reach the end bounds of the board, and moving down one grid and continuing the cycle.
+Also increment the movement speed of enemy invaders as the herd thins out.
+Goals for the day:

+- [ ] Create and render enemy ships on canvas.
+- [ ] Allow enemy ships to move and fire bullets.
+- [ ] Space Invaders move faster with each one you kill.

+**Day 4**: Add music and sounds (Refer to synth).
+Add mystery UFO and styling to your product, so that it looks polished and professional.

+- [ ] Add sound effects to bullets being fired, bullets on impact, and music.
+- [ ] Create mystery UFO
+- [ ] Add sufficient styling to product

+### Bonus
+- [ ] Add UFO boss that shows up every once in a while that shoots an array of bullets
+- [ ] Add Boss at level 5 and 10